Monitoring pfSense with Wazuh: A Comprehensive Guide

 </localfile>

-The default pfSense firewall discard event rule is not logged, as specified by the string <options>no_log</options> in the rule declaration.
+The default pfSense firewall discard event rule is not logged, as specified by the line <options>no_log</options> in the rule declaration.

 ⚠️

-Create a custom rules file.
+Create a custom rules file

-Click to open the rules in the 0540-pfsense_rules.xml file and copy the contents
+1. Click to open the rules in the 0540-pfsense_rules.xml file and copy the contents

 <group name="pfsense,">